Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/020_account-creation.en.md

 > If you are said user manager and are looking for how approve users, consult the section about [User Approval](/client/manager/user-management/user-approval/).

-## Reading stored Keys
+## Using stored Keys

-If you have a key pair stored in the defaul user location (which depends on your platform), BOMnipotent Client will automatically read and use it.
+If you have a key pair stored in the default user location (which depends on your platform), BOMnipotent Client will automatically read and use it.

 If you would instead like to reuse an existing stored at a different location, you can add the path as a positional argument:
 {{< tabs >}}